mixpanel/docs/pages/docs/tracking-methods/sdks/nodejs.md

 The geolocate boolean setting needs to be `true` for Mixpanel to infer the location based on the ip property provided in the event payload.

+Note that tracking with node in an async serverless implementation requires you to wait for the Mixpanel request to complete.
+The easiest way to do this would be to pass in in a callback as a 3rd parameter into `track` and return a promise that is resolved when the request is sent.

 ## Storing User Profiles

 You can send user profile updates to Mixpanel in addition to sending events.